meadowface/raspbian-qemu/README.md

    ```
    $ ./raspbian-qemu prep raspbian-jessie-lite.img work.img
    ```
 1. Run the image in QEMU.
 This will direct the Raspberry Pi console to the current terminal.
-Powering down the system will make sure the file system is clean but will not end the emulation.
-To end emulation, press **Ctrl-a**, then **'c'** to enter the monitor, then type **'quit'** and press **Enter**.
+To end emulation login into Raspbian and reboot it.
+Although not as clean, you can also quit QEMU from the monitor at any time.
+To do this press **Ctrl-a**, then **'c'** to enter the monitor, then type **'quit'** and press **Enter**.

    ```
    $ ./raspbian-qemu run work.img